Teksta versija

 (5) Geological information and samples which have been extracted as follows shall have the status of restricted access information (except for the case referred to in Paragraphs three and six of this Section):

-2) during prospection, exploration and extraction in the sea - during the entire time period of validity of a relevant licence for the use of subterranean depths;
+2) during prospection, exploration and production in the sea - during the entire period of validity of the relevant licence for the use of subterranean depths;

-3) during extraction of rocks of the crystalline bedrock - during the entire time period of validity of a relevant licence for the use of subterranean depths;
+3) during extraction of rocks of the crystalline bedrock - during the entire period of validity of the relevant licence for the use of subterranean depths;

 4) during geological exploration of rocks of the crystalline bedrock, except for cases when geological exploration of national significance has been performed - during the entire period of validity of the relevant licence for the use of subterranean depths.